nosana-ci/docs.nosana.com/docs/hosts/grid-ubuntu.md

 ## Launching the GPU Host with Custom Parameters

 You can manually launch the GPU Host to modify certain parameters:
-* Use the `--podman` parameter to direct to your Podman service if it's running elsewhere.
+* Use the `--podman` parameter to direct to your Podman socket if it's located elsewhere.
 * Use `--volume` to map your solana key to `/root/.nosana/nosana_key.json` within the Docker container if you wish to use your own key.

 ```sh:no-line-numbers